Brazilian Coffee Guide (Top Picks, Guide + Brewing Tips)

 Aproveite, Meu Amigo!
 (Enjoy, my friend)

 Brazilian coffee is technically the most popular coffee in the world.
 It’s everywhere, especially in the United States.
 We get most of their exports.
-Chances are, there’s a good Brazil out there for you.
+Chances are, there are some good Brazilian coffee brands out there for you.

 This single origin coffee has it’s own unique profile and its characteristics will only be improving as time goes by and Brazil invests more and more in their industry.

 Have a favorite coffee from Brazil?
 Where’d you get it?